New students: welcome to Durham University!

 You will have been given these as part of the enrolment process and you will need them to access University IT services.
 Please be aware that it is your username, NOT your email address that you use to sign into IT services.

-If you have completed your enrolment online and successfully uploaded your photograph, your campus card will be waiting for you at the Language Centre (pre-sessional students) or your college (undergraduates and taught postgraduates) and will be issued to you during the induction process.
+If you have completed your enrolment online and successfully uploaded your photograph, your campus card will be waiting for you at your college and will be issued to you during the induction process.

 You will want to get onto the internet to check your emails and let friends and family know that you have arrived safely.

-You can use the University’s wireless (wifi) network which is available in colleges, departments, libraries and other buildings across the campuses.
+You can use the DU Student Wi-Fi network which is available in colleges, departments, libraries and other buildings across the campuses.

-The first time you connect to the University’s wireless network you need to go through a registration process.
+The first time you connect to DU Student you need to go through a registration process.

 Using the network settings on your device (smartphone, laptop, tablet, etc.):